flytzen/blog/_posts/2019-08-14-ai-will-fundamentally-change-software.md

 Maybe more relevant to people likely to read this post is things like assessing the contents of online forms to decide on actions.
 For example, today you may have people submitting an annual health survey and have a health practitioner review these questionnaires to assess who are fine, who should receive a phone call, who should have a face-to-face visit and so.
 You *can* automate that today using hard-coded rules, but it's probably a lot easier to analyse what the health practitioner actually decides and then train a Machine Learning model on that data.

-As another example, I recently spoke to a social enterprise who use Open Banking data to automatically assess whether to issue small loans.
-Currently they have put some simple hard-coded rules in place, but you can easily see how they could make that more sophisticated with Machine Learning.

 In practical teams, there are a few things you can do now to start this journey;
 - Understand that it's not about getting to 100% accuracy.
 In most cases, Machine Learning models will spit out a **probability** so you can put a rule in to say that when that probability is less than, say, 90% then this thing is referred to a human being for assessment.
 This data can then be used to further refine the model, making it ever more accurate (you should also randomly refer some high-probability cases to a human on an ongoing basis to check and adjust the model over time).